Merry Mints – The Energetics Of Mints

 Mints restore, astringes, relax and stimulate – how can you go wrong?

-• Releases wind— What is wind, you ask?
+Releases wind— What is wind, you ask?
 External wind creates colds, allergies, flu and more severe patterns like Bell’s Palsy and frozen shoulder.
 Interior patterns of wind appear as ticks, twinges, trigeminal neuralgia to stroke patterns.
-Mints releases exterior wind patterns, opening the sinuses and relieving congestion or it can help to quell interior wind.
+Mints release exterior wind patterns, opening the sinuses and relieving congestion and they quell interior wind.

-• Benefits the Gallbladder— Mints are very useful for gall stones, hepatitis, and colitis patterns, post-syndromes, hyperactive histamine conditions like hives and allergies.
+Benefits the Gallbladder— Mints are very useful for gall stones, hepatitis, and colitis patterns, hyperactive histamine conditions like hives and allergies, and post-viral syndromes.
+Long covid?
+Start adding in mints regularly.
+Drink them strong.

-• Lifts the spirit — Aromatics move stagnation.
-Mint, in particular, are clear, lighten and relieve Liver qi congestion which can bog us down, leaving us feeling stuck and full of angst.
+Lifts the spirit — Aromatics move stagnation.
+Mints, in particular, clear, lighten and relieve Liver Qi congestion which can bog us down, leaving us feeling stuck and full of angst.

-• Vents rashes — Mint helps rashes including hives, shingles, measles, eczema, and chicken pox to ‘ripen and vent’ quickly.
+Vents rashes — Mints help rashes, including hives, shingles, measles, eczema, and chicken pox to ‘ripen and vent’ quickly.
 Use both internally and externally as a light wash.

 Let’s look at the unique energetics a few favorite mints